jcsirot/playbooks/README.md

   * ubuntu / __analyzer__ -- transform a laptop into a wifi traffic analyzer server.
     The setup used for this is a regular laptop with a RJ45 interface and a wireless interface.
-    A wifi router is connected to the RJ45 interface and fetch its address from the DHCP server.
-    The laptop does the NAT'ing, forwarding the traffic to its wireless interface.
-    Users can connect via RDP and starts wireshark.
+    A wifi router is connected to the RJ45 interface and fetch its address from the DHCP server installed on the laptop.
+The laptop forward the traffic from all the devices connected to the WiFi router through its wireless interface.
+Users can connect via RDP via the laptop wireless interface and starts wireshark over the wired interface.
   * ubuntu / __apache__ (or __noapache__ to remove)
   * ubuntu / __btsync__
     * `btsync_device_name`: btsync service name